Tag: Panmunjeom

 Charles Gaush

-Leaflets After Korean War
+Leaflets after Korean War

 Charles Gaush talks about his job in psychological warfare after the armistice was signed.
 He describes making leaflets which were dropped in South Korea to give civilians suggestions to improve health and water quality.
+He notes an important correction he made to the translation from portable to potable water.

 Charles Ross